How to Update Regional Settings for Windows 11

 3. Click Copy settings… to apply your current regional format to the Welcome screen and new user accounts.

-4. To change the system locale for non-Unicode programs, click Change system locale… and select your preferred language.
+4. To change the system locale – which affects how older, non-Unicode programs display characters – click Change system locale… and select your preferred language.
 Note that this may require a system restart.

 Troubleshooting Setup Errors

 If you encounter errors when changing regions, check your internet connection.
 Windows may need to download a language pack.
 Ensure your firewall is not blocking access to Microsoft servers.
-If the settings are grayed out, your organization may be managing these settings via Windows Autopilot or Group Policy.
+If the settings appear grayed out, your organization might be managing them using Windows Autopilot or Group Policy.

 Enterprise and IT Management